Verci87/OED-Expanded-Ryan/gameplay.md

 which are available from Wizards and NPC Alchemists.
 There is no common source of regeneration, resurrection, or restoration magic.

+Priests and some wizards do have healing magic but all priestly magic has a cost, even simple healing spells.
+Resurrection, restoration and regeneration magic is extremely costly, requires rare components and often requires sacrifice.

 **Character Death**: Players can take control of a retainer or henchman for the remainder of the session.

 ## Spells